realAhmedRoach/RocketWarfare/README.md

 An MMORTS where you build a base, rockets, and missiles to fight with.

 You are in a large world.
-Using your custom-built rocket, the missiles that you have installed in it, and your base, you try to defend yourself and your team mates for attacks.
+Using your custom-built rocket, the missiles that you have installed in it, and your base, you try to defend yourself and your team mates from attacks.
 From UFOs, enemy ships, and more... *This is Rocket Warfare*.

 This game is made using JavaFX.
 I'm trying not to use any external libraries, and to make it completely from scratch.
 The first test version will be released at least 6 months from now.